-There was a notable orange-brown Equatorial Band at most longitudes in June-July, with some dark grey streaks in it.
-This was the most distinct equatorial coloration event since 1989-91, and was presumably associated with the NEB Revival in some way.
-It spanned latitudes ~2°N to S. No distinct source for the reddish colour could be identified.
-In late June one stretch of EB (in the sector where NEBs projections were not yet well formed) was quite dark brown, and as they did form, in July, the EB cleared from this sector.
-For over a month the ochre EB had a fairly distinct p. end with positive DL1, but it was unclear whether this represented the colour being cleared away by white plume clouds emanating from the NEBs, or just represented the usual drift rate on the equator.
-By August, the ochre EB only existed around about half the circumference, and was getting paler and shorter, although fainter patches of similar colour existed at other longitudes.
+In late June one stretch of the EB was quite dark brown, in the sector where NEBs projections were not yet well-formed.
+As they did form, in July, the EB cleared from this sector.
+For over a month the ochre EB had a fairly distinct p. end with positive DL1, but it was unclear whether this represented the colour being cleared away by white plume clouds emanating from the NEBs, or just indicated the usual drift rate on the equator.
+By August, the ochre EB only existed around half the circumference and was getting paler and shorter, although fainter patches of similar colour existed at other longitudes.

-Northern EZ & Southern NEB:
+Northern EZ & southern NEB

-In June, the appearance was bizarre, but entirely consistent with an on-going NEB Revival (Figsures 4 & 5) The most remarkable sector was from $L2 \sim 50-130$ , which was very pale, but hi-res images on June 19-20 (Figure 4) showed it to be filled with complex light spots and streaks.
+In June, the appearance was bizarre, but entirely consistent with an ongoing NEB Revival (Figures 4 & 5).
+The most remarkable sector was $L2 \sim 50-130^{\circ}$, which was very pale, but hi-res images on Jun 19-20 (Figure 4) showed it to be filled with complex light spots and streaks.
 This may have been an intensely convective 'rifted' region comprising the source of the outbreak.
 It soon filled in, so at the start of July the whole NEB was light brown and filled with turbulent streaks, but with no distinct rifts.

 Typical dark grey or bluish-grey NEBs dark formations (NEDFs) were already seen in June around half the circumference, moving approximately with System I (L1).
 Some were very dark.
 These may have been a series generated as the NEBs jet flowed past the rifted region, as we saw commencing in March.
 More developed in the remaining half during July.
-Relative to System II longitude (L2), the leading NEDFs would have spread all around the planet by July, while the trailing ones were still being formed.
-The array of NEDFs extended round the whole belt by the end of July.
-They were at ~8°N, and the NEBs edge itself was unusually far north at 9°N.
+Relative to System II longitude (L2), the leading NEDFs would have spread all around the planet by July, while the trailing ones were still being with intense turbulence and reddisr ing one vast brown-and-ochre belt from the NEBs to the NTB.
+Largescale outbreaks had stopped, and the disturbance had evolved from larger to smaller scales, so the whole region was filled with small streaks.
+These formed a remarkable herringbone pattern across the area in hi-res images, directly revealing the wind gradients.